oroinc/documentation/backend/api/actions.rst

 batch\_update Action
 ^^^^^^^^^^^^^^^^^^^^

-This action is intended to update or create a set of entities of the same type that are a part of an asynchronous batch operation.
+This action is intended to update or create a set of entities of the same type that are part of an asynchronous batch operation.
 It is triggered by the `update_list <#update-list-action>`__ action.

 The context class: |BatchUpdateContext|.